AzureKodo502/University-Projects/README.md

  ### Code Quality
 - Comprehensive **Javadoc** for all backend components to ensure maintainability and team collaboration.

+### Notes
+- The Frontend component of this application was initially developed as part of a **collaborative university project**, demonstrating teamwork and shared code management.
+The Backend was subsequently re-architected and expanded individually to implement a robust Spring Boot microservice structure.
+- Please note that **source code comments, variable names, and Javadoc documentation are written in Italian**, for the original academic requirements.

 ## License
 Project created for educational purposes and personal portfolio.